Hungry-Monster-Inc/ignite-hm/readme.md

 ### Advanced

 The built in generators aren't enough?
 Fret not, you can create your own generators that suit your project/company.
-These generators can live with the default ignite-bowser generators.
+These generators can live with the default ignite-hm generators.

 Please refer to the [documentation on how to create your own generators.](https://github.com/infinitered/ignite/blob/master/docs/advanced-guides/creating-generators.md)